 What We Offer

 Our programme enriches the curriculum, enhances pupil engagement, and increases attainment outcomes by bringing real-world engineering practice into schools.
-A further (and principal) aim of the project is to encourage women and under-represented groups to progress towards professional engineering roles within local industry.
+A further aim of the project is to encourage women and under-represented groups to progress towards professional engineering roles within local industry.

 The project provides support for schools and FE colleges, including: